 Disclaimer: This doesn’t mean that I am turning into a Bollywood or movie critic.
 You will seldom see me talking about any movie but I feel sometimes it is okay to share your opinion.
 So, wait until I write my observations for the movie Joker, because that’s another flicker that caught my eyes.
 Again, a late watch though 😛

-THE DEFINED GENDER ROLES : Honestly, I seriously doesn’t get the point why we have to really define roles for anyone, based on gender specifically?
-It piss me off when even my relatives or any random XYZ come to me and tell me that there are certain things that need to be obeyed with ME being a WOMAN and HE being a MAN.
-I do not get this, seriously.
+THE DEFINED GENDER ROLES : Seriously, I doesn’t get the point why we define roles for anyone, based on gender?
+It piss me off when any random XYZ try to explain me that there are certain things that needs to be obeyed with ME being a WOMAN and HE being a MAN.
 In the movie, it lays clear indication that while Vikram goes to the office to earn and afford luxury for his family, Amrita is happy being a good housewife, seldom getting appreciated for managing her house effortlessly.

-FOLLOW YOUR DREAMS: Honestly, at the end when Amrita confessed that “when anyone would ask her what she want to do, when she grows up, she doesn’t remember saying that she wants to be a housewife, probably she never wanted to be one“.
+FOLLOW YOUR DREAMS: Towards the end of the movie, the main lead Amrita confessed that “when anyone would ask her what she wants to do, when she grows up, she doesn’t remember saying that she wants to be a housewife, probably she never wanted to be one“.
 A moment that touched me the most, you know why because we as humans are never conditioned to follow our dreams.
-And this hold true for both: The man and the woman.
-So, while Amrita’s father always wanted her to pursue her passion of dancing and make it big, her mother silently instilled those values where Amrita finally chose to be a happy housewife.
-Dreams are meant to be lived and not killed.
+So, while Amrita’s father always wanted her to pursue her passion of dance, her mother on the another hand silently instilled those values where she chose to be a happy housewife.
+Dreams are meant to be lived.
 I remember a friend once shared that it is wise enough if we are taught to follow our dreams at an early age because there comes a point in life where you REGRET for NOT doing that shit, that you always wanted to do.
 Never let that happen to you.
 Follow what your heart truly desires!

-RESPECT YOURSELF AND BE HAPPY: The thing which we need to know and should be taught is respect ourselves first and learn to be happy, in whatever choices we make.
+RESPECT YOURSELF AND BE HAPPY: The thing which we need to know and should be taught.
+Respect ourselves nd learn to be happy, in whatever choices we make.
 It is okay if a girl doesn’t like to cook or manage home.
 It is equally fine if a man doesn’t want a settled corporate career and pursue something else.
 The key is happiness and valuing oneself.
 Do it before it gets too late!

 BUILD AN EQUATION OF UNDERSTANDING: Most of the movie it is shown how a women compromise in her marriage, to keep her family and society happy.
 When Amrita was slapped, her mother in law told her to ignore, for the sake of family’s reputation.
 No, it is not fine to slap anyone just because she is your wife.
 It is equally not okay to take the men granted for everything.
 Both, needs to be told where they are wrong and both needs to be taught that marriage is an institution which can work on equal understanding.